 You can modify this exercise by only rolling out to your thighs.

 Be careful not to… shift sideways.
 While balancing on the ball can be tricky, it’s important to remain stable so that all of your upper body muscles are worked evenly.

-What It Does: Tones your triceps
+What It Does: Strengthens your triceps

-To make this exercise easier, dip your butt only halfway toward the floor.
+To make this exercise easier, dip your buttocks only halfway toward the floor.
 For a bigger challenge, move your feet further forward, or fully extend your legs so only your heels are on the ground.
 Repeat 15 times, completing two to three sets.